Consensys/0x_audit_report_2018-07-23/0x_Audit-working.md

 ### 1.4 Key Observations

-We found the quality of the codebase to be very high, which is particularly appreciated when approaching a complex protocol.
+We found the quality of the code base to be very high, which is particularly appreciated when approaching a complex protocol.
 In particular:

 * The specification documents are thorough, and well written.
 The diagrams of the system's interactions help to visualize the system.
 * The code is well commented, particularly in sections where it is most needed to understand the developer's intent.